Rashaad01/AM10-data-visualization/README.md

 3) Finally, we skewed down to a root cause analysis of logistical problems by considering them in light of all customer geographies and reviews.
 A **cluster analysis** was conducted to understand customer repeat purchasing habits.

+*Data Source:* The data for this analysis is the **[Brazilian E-Commerce Public Dataset by Olist (https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)**.

 ## PROJECT FILES

 ## KEY FINDINGS